hcraveiro/Home-Assistant-FusionSolar-App/README.md

 forecasted total today = current actual production + remaining forecasted production
 ```

-The `Panel Production Remaining Today` sensor represents only the estimated production still expected for the rest of the current day.
+The `PV Remaining Today` sensor represents only the estimated production still expected for the rest of the current day.

 ### Forecast attributes